nurul3101/dev-notes/Docker-Kubernetes.md

 ```

 To override the startup command we can use command: argument in docker-compose file.
+docker attach id always attaches to the primary process, that is with pid 1.

 For windows we can use CHOKIDAR_POLLING to instantly reflect the changes.